When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Does My Baby Need Sunglasses?

-The ultraviolet light in the sunshine can cause eye damage and has been associated with a myriad of other health issues, including the following (1):
+The ultraviolet light in sunshine can cause eye damage and is associated with a myriad of health issues.
+Long-term exposure increases the risk of the following conditions (1):

 • Cataracts.